So You're Married to An Addict: Is Divorce Inevitable?

 You have to deal with the person you love behaving irrationally, getting sick, perhaps lying, cheating or any other number of unacceptable behaviors and, on top of that, you are legally bound to this person.
 That means that you bear the brunt and are on the hook for any damage they may cause.

-For example, if your spouse drives while intoxicated, you are the one who sits home and worries; if he or she gets arrested for driving under the influence (DUI), you are the one who gets the call at 2:00 am from the police or the hospital; you are the one who has to pay the fines for the DUI and/or damage done to the car or another’s property and funds used to pay for damages awarded in a lawsuit or insurance claim probably come from your hard earned dollars or sweat equity as well.
+For example, if your spouse drives while intoxicated, you are the one who sits home and worries; if he or she gets arrested for driving under the influence (DUI), you are the one who gets the call at 2 A.M. from the police or the hospital; you are the one who has to pay the fines for the DUI and/or damage done to the car or another’s property, and funds used to pay for damages awarded in a lawsuit or insurance claim probably come from your hard-earned dollars or sweat equity as well.

 Tragically, I have seen dozens of relationships completely deteriorate or completely dissolve due to addiction in one spouse or the other.
 Given that the prevalence of addiction is staggering, this comes as no surprise.
 Here are some of the estimates of numbers on only a handful of types of addictions:

-2 million U.S. citizens are estimated to be pathologically problematic gamblers
+- 2 million U.S. citizens are estimated to be pathologically problematic gamblers (and 4-6 million people might be classified as merely "problem gamblers")

 So getting back to the issue of marriage and addiction, it would seem that there are just as many millions of people out there suffering from the effects of living with an addict.
 With just the numbers listed above, assuming half of these people are married, there are as many as 12.5 million spouses suffering out there on this limited array of addictions.